Agenda and minutes

 Media

-No. Item
+No. | Item |

-Apologies for absence were received from Councillors Julia Evans, Kate Halliday, Mike Isherwood, Christian Lea, Viv Parry, Edward Towers, Dave Tremellen, Kevin Turley and Les Winwood.
+Apologies for Absence Minutes: Apologies for absence were received from Councillors Julia Evans, Kate Halliday, Mike Isherwood, Christian Lea, Viv Parry, Edward Towers, Dave Tremellen, Kevin Turley and Les Winwood. |

-Members are reminded that they must declare their disclosable pecuniary interests and other registrable or non-registrable interests in any matter being considered at the meeting as set out in Appendix B of the Members’ Code of Conduct and consider if they should leave the room prior to the item being considered.
+Disclosable Pecuniary Interests Members are reminded that they must declare their disclosable pecuniary interests and other registrable or non-registrable interests in any matter being considered at the meeting as set out in Appendix B of the Members’ Code of Conduct and consider if they should leave the room prior to the item being considered.
 Further advice can be sought from the Monitoring Officer in advance of the meeting.
+Minutes: Members were reminded that they must declare their disclosable pecuniary interests and other registrable or non-registrable interests in any matter being considered at the meeting as set out in Appendix B of the Members’ Code of Conduct and consider if they should leave the room prior to the item being considered.

 The Monitoring Officer reminded Members that under the new code of conduct the reason for their interest must be disclosed at the meeting even if it was already included on their Declaration of Interests Form.